-- Provide a confidential and individual service - Develop a support sheet to detail support arrangements for your academic studies, including exam adjustments - Advise your academic School/ Department/Institute about the support you may need - Assist and support you with a range of enquiries, including disability-related funding - Provide access to assistive software and equipment loans - Enable access to academic-related support workers e.g. Transitional support worker, lab. assistant, exam scribe, specialist mentor, library assistant, study assistant - Referrals to other specialist services eg Mental Health support, Counselling, Visual Impairment Mobility service - Provide guidance to staff members to support them to support you.
+- We can develop a support plan to detail support arrangements for your academic studies, including exam adjustments - Advise your academic School/ Department/ Institute about the support you may need - Assist and support you to access disability-related funding - Provide assistive software and equipment loans - Organise academic-related support workers - Provide guidance to staff members to support them to support you.

-To find out more about the University's responsibilities and its approach to supporting disabled students, please see the Policy Regarding Reasonable Adjustments and Support for Disabled Students 2020Policy Regarding Reasonable Adjustments and Support for Disabled Students 2020.
+To learn more about the University's support arrangements for disabled students, please refer to the Policy Regarding Reasonable Adjustments and Support for Disabled Students 2022.